-For beach brides, add an ocean-hued flower crown to your curls for a mermaid vibe.
-In terms of texture, coily strands are tightly wound, and kinky strands are zigzags; both are enviably voluminous (though prone to splitting).
+Beach brides can add an ocean-hued flower crown to curls for a mermaid vibe.
+In terms of texture, coily strands are tightly wound, and kinky strands are zigzags.
+Both are enviably voluminous (though prone to splitting).

-Two romantic blooms play up this bride's natural coils.
-To care for your natural coils and kinks you need to shampoo only about once a week.
+Two romantic blooms play up this bride's natural curls.
+To care for your natural coils and kinks, you need to shampoo only about once a week.
 During the week (and after working out), refresh with a co-wash, which cleanses while keeping natural oils intact.
-Detangle wet hair with a wide-tooth comb, and protect your curls by drying with a microfiber towel instead of a coarse terry-cloth one.
+Detangle wet hair with a wide-tooth comb, and protect your curls by drying with a microfiber towel instead of a coarse terry cloth one.

 A Touch of Glam

-This bride's floral barret sits perfectly on her gathering of near-perfect coils.
+This bride's floral barrette sits perfectly on her gathering of near-perfect coils.
 A breathtaking combination with her minimalist silk gown.

 Embrace Your Natural Texture